webcityz/disc_exercise/README.md

 Step 3: Run maven to generate-sources  i.e maven will download all the dependencies

-Step 4:To execute the test, locate RunTests.java that is found in com.features.runner, right click then select Run As TestNG
+Step 4:To execute the test, do either of the following:
+1 - locate regression.xml in the root folder, right click then select Run As TestNG Suite 2 - locate RunTests.java that is found in com.features.runner, right click then select Run As TestNG

 The approach taken was to focus on the supporting framework rather than just the individual tests.